isabella232/lessonly.github.io/styleguide/rails.md

 #### Avoid ERB views and server-rendered markup when possible.

 Instead, we prefer to mount React components that fetch the data they need to render themselves via JSON endpoints.
+This approach reduces [time to first paint](https://developers.google.com/web/tools/lighthouse/audits/first-meaningful-paint), allows pages to be more resilient to errors, and works toward our end goal of separating data (server-side) and presentation (client-side).

 Example: